teddscofield/trello-utils/README.md

     card to indiciate it has been consolidated including the short URL of the new card to facilitate forward linking.
   * Archive the source cards when consolidation completes.

+## Other Possiblities

+  * Port tools, when working, to a Chrome plugin
+  * Story points stored as a comment on a story card
+  * Export data to various formats and data stores such as plain text XML, JSON, CSV
+  * Integrate burn down charting